Nivekkb/SELF/SELF_DOCS/public/technical/INCIDENT-RESPONSE-FORM.md

 ## Accountability Commitments

-### Our Promises to Users
+### Promises to Users
-1. **Transparency**: We will clearly communicate what happened, why it happened, and what we're doing to prevent it.
+1. **Transparency**: Clear communication about what happened, why it happened, and what's being done to prevent it.
-2. **Speed**: We will respond quickly and work continuously until the issue is resolved.
+2. **Speed**: Quick response and continuous work until the issue is resolved.
-3. **Prevention**: We will learn from every incident and strengthen our systems accordingly.
+3. **Prevention**: Learning from every incident and strengthening systems accordingly.
-4. **Compassion**: We recognize that incidents can be stressful and will respond with understanding.
+4. **Compassion**: Recognition that incidents can be stressful, with understanding responses.

-### Our Promises to Each Other
+### Commitments
-1. **Blame-Free Culture**: We focus on solving problems, not assigning fault.
+1. **Blame-Free Culture**: Focus on solving problems, not assigning fault.
 2. **Thorough Documentation**: Every incident receives comprehensive analysis and documentation.
-3. **Continuous Improvement**: We use incidents as opportunities to become better.
+3. **Continuous Improvement**: Incidents are used as opportunities to become better.
-4. **Support**: Team members receive support when handling challenging incidents.
+4. **Support**: Support is available when handling challenging incidents.
 5. **Good Faith Protection**: Reports made in good faith will never result in retaliation or dismissal.
 6. **Immediate Action Containment Principle**: When safety is at risk, containment takes precedence over all other considerations.